-The federal government selects some FAFSAs for a review process called Verification as part of its regular operational procedures.
-To remain compliant, the financial aid office must confirm certain data on the FAFSA before officially awarding federal financial aid.
-Selected students will receive a written request from the Financial Aid Office to provide the following:
+The Department of Education selects some FAFSAs for a review process called Verification as part of its regular operational procedures.
+To remain compliant, the financial aid office must confirm certain data elements on the FAFSA before officially awarding federal financial aid.
+Selected students will receive a written request from the Financial Aid Office to provide the some or all of the following:

-- 1. Copies of all 2014 W-2 forms. - 2.
-Tax return transcripts for 2014 or an upload of 2014 tax information using the IRS Data Retrieval Tool on the FAFSA. - 3.
-A completed verification worksheet asking for further information on data reported on the FAFSA.
+- Copies of all 2015 W-2 forms. - An upload of 2015 tax information using the IRS Data Retrieval Tool on the FAFSA or tax return transcripts for 2015. - A completed verification worksheet asking for further information and signatures.
+Documentation may be required, if requested by the Financial Aid Office.